phonghtran/weatherApp/README.md

 3. Too much visual styling and HTML generation in the Javascript.
 It allowed me to generate color gradients on the fly.
 If I had committed to the style earlier, I probably would have turned them into CSS classes.
 4. Went for super minimal data presentation in-lieu of stats like humidity and wind.
 Cleaner but less useful.
 5. The JS has a few cheats to save time like size-specific magic numbers and inefficient loops.
+6. The intention was to pull shapes from the typeface to create the icons, but the timeframe didn't allow for much finesse.

 ## Wishlist